webdevelopers-eu/zolinga-cms/README.md

 ## Custom Elements

 The CMS supports custom dynamic elements.
 You can define any custom HTML element.
-When CMS parser sees the element it will dispatch an *internal* event `cms:content:*` (see Zolinga inbuilt WIKI) with the element in `$event->input` and will expect any Listener to return the content to replace the element in `$event->output`.
+When CMS parser sees the element it will dispatch an *internal* event [cms:content:*](:ref:event:cms:content:*) with the element in `$event->input` and will expect any Listener to return the content to replace the element in `$event->output`.

 ### Example

-Listener (see Zolinga inbuilt WIKI) setup in `zolinga.json`:
+[Listener](:Zolinga Core:Events and Listeners) setup in `zolinga.json`:

 ```json
 {